BEHAVIORAL HEALTH, ADDICTION AND RECOVERY TREATMENT SERVICES

 Magellan of Virginia-Providers are encouraged to contact Magellan with questions about provider enrollment, provider contracts, covered behavorial health services,

-service authorizations, Magellan provider handbook, and claims at http://magellanofvirginia.com,
+service authorizations, Magellan provider handbook, claims, grievances and complaints at http://magellanofvirginia.com/for-providers-va/providers-contact-us.aspx

 Virginia Department of Behavioral Health and Developmental Services (DBHDS) at